SatoshiPortal/dockers/rpi/LN/README.md

 ## Lightning Network Node

-There are at least 4 implementations of a lightning network node:
+There are at least 3 implementations of a lightning network node:

 - c-lightning (Blockstream)
 - lnd (Lightning Labs)
 - eclair (Eclair)
-- lit (mit-dci)

 Let’s run all of them each in a Docker container, on a Raspberry Pi!